bryanpaget/ZonePresentationNovember2025/content/slides-en.md

 - Migrate your SAS workflows gradually
 - Deploy production CronJobs
 - Build interactive dashboards
-- Talk to us about AI-assisted development
+- Talk to us about AI development

 > The platform is ready.
 The community is growing.
 > Your data science journey starts here.